kenhkan/morrison/README.md

         name: <a component name in the registry>
         url: <URL to a private component manifest>
       input:
+        <name of an input port of another process>:
+          connected-process: <name of the connected process>
+          connected-port: <name of the connected port> | *on-termination*
-        <name of one input port>:
+        <name of an input port of the parent network>:
-          connected-process: <name of the connected process> | network
+          connected-process: <name of the connected process> | *network*
-          connected-port: <name of the connected port> | auto
+          connected-port: <name of the connected port>
         <... more input port definitions ...>
       output:
+        <name of an output port of another process>:
+          connected-process: <name of the connected process>
+          connected-port: <name of the connected port> | *activate*
+        <name of an output port of the parent network>:
+          connected-process: <name of the connected process> | *network*
+          connected-port: <name of the connected port>
         <... more output port definitions ...>
     <... more process definitions ...>
 ```